 Respect, empathy, humour and authenticity are qualities I wish to embody in my work.
 These lay the ground for a stable alliance between us and for an atmosphere in which healing and growth is possible.

-Psychotherapy should be a safe space and place for growth for everyone.
+Psychotherapy should be a safe space and a place for growth for everyone.
 Unfortunately, there are only a few psychotherapists in Cologne who offer LGBTQ affirmative psychotherapy.
 Being queer myself, I wish to bridge this gap.

 Following my master’s degree in Behavioural Science at the Radboud University Nijmegen, I started my training as a behaviour therapist at the AVT Cologne.
 As part of my training I worked at the crisis intervention ward of a psychiatric clinic (Alexianer Köln), followed by a teaching employment at a school for psychiatric mental health nursing.